 Did you know you can reduce your inheritance tax liability on death by making tax-free lifetime gifts?

-We are now in the second quarter of the tax year 2021/2021 so there is still plenty of time to make use of this year’s exemptions and allowances.
+We are now about to end the tax year 2021/2022, and with the next tax year beginning on April 6th you are running out of time to make use of the year’s exemptions and allowances.

 Making use of ‘gifts’

 Everyone has an annual exemption of £3,000.00 which allows you to make gifts of assets or cash up to a total of £3,000.00 in each tax year without the value of those gifts being added to your estate for inheritance tax purposes – if you die within seven years of making the gifts.

 If you have not used all of your annual exemption for the previous tax year, you can carry it forward one tax year after which if it is not used it is lost.

 If you give away assets or cash in excess of £3,000.00 and die within seven years of making the gift, the value of the gift over £3,000.00 forms part of your estate for inheritance tax purposes.

 In addition to the above, you can also give individuals gifts of up to £250.00 per individual per tax year.

 Gifts to marrying children and grandchildren

 If your child is getting married, you can make a gift to them of up to £5,000.00.
 Or, if your grandchild or great-grandchild is getting married you can gift them up to £2,500.00, in the case of a friend or other relative you can gift to up £1,000.00.